marq24/ha-waterkotte/README.md

 Please note, that most of the available sensors are __not__ enabled by default.

+<a href="migration"></a>
+## Migration Guide

+This is the new version of the previous 'ha-waterkotte' repository (which have now been renamed to [`ha-waterkotte-the-fork`](https://github.com/marq24/ha-waterkotte-the-fork)).
+After the refactoring process have been completed, I have decided to create an independent repository - since the refactored version does not have much in common with the origin sources.

+Unfortunately HACS does not 'like' renaming of repositories, so you have to perform few steps in order to upgrade your home assistant installation to the latest ha-waterkotte integration version - sorry for this inconvenience!

+### How to migrate to the new integration version
+1. make a backup (just in case)
+2. go to HACS menu of your home assistant installation
+3. remove the (old) custom HACS repository 'https://github.com/marq24/ha-waterkotte'

+    (This step will/should remove the Waterkotte Integration entry from the list of installed HACS Integrations)
+5. add the __new__ repository 'https://github.com/marq24/ha-waterkotte' to HACS
+6. install the waterkotte integration to your local HACS
+7. restart your home assistant system

+YES - this procedure sounds *totally* silly - but HACS stores a custom-id for each repository - And since I have decided to rename the old repository which base on the work from pattisonmichael to 'https://github.com/marq24/ha-waterkotte-the-fork' and created an independent repository, this procedure is necessary in order to be notified about any future updates.

 ## Services

 The Integration provides currently 4 services: